Vacheprime/ConnectedSmarties/README.md

 - Setup ParetoAnywhere properly so that it works and we can still send emails

-- Check Microcontroller code for connecting to mqtt and for receiving fan controls (Danat, )

 - Fix fan control for fan 2 turning on fan for fan 1.

+- Implement inventory report

 - Fix fan status not being properly updated (Danat, )

+- Check Microcontroller code for connecting to mqtt and for receiving fan controls (Danat, )

+- Reimplement the backend and adjust the front end for environmental report, admin customer reports, personal customer reports, and product reports.
+(Danat, COMPLETED)

 - Add Customer report: List of receipts per day or by time period (Danat, COMPLETED)